-- · To explain the Council's approach to confidential whistleblowing reporting. - To encourage workers to report suspected wrongdoing as soon as possible, in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected. - To provide workers with guidance as to how to raise those concerns. - To reassure workers that they should be able to raise genuine concerns without fear of reprisals, even if they turn out to be mistaken. - To provide a comprehensive approach towards whistleblowing to address concerns as quickly and effectively as possible.
+- To explain the Council's approach to confidential whistleblowing reporting. - To encourage workers to report suspected wrongdoing as soon as possible, in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected. - To provide workers with guidance as to how to raise those concerns. - To reassure workers that they should be able to raise genuine concerns without fear of reprisals, even if they turn out to be mistaken. - To provide a comprehensive approach towards whistleblowing to address concerns as quickly and effectively as possible.

-This Policy takes account of the Department for Business Innovation & Skills Whistleblowing: Guidance for Employers and Code of Practice2, and Protects model Whistleblowing Policy3.
+This Policy takes account of the Department for Business Innovation & Skills Whistleblowing: Guidance for Employers and Code of Practice2, and Public Concern at Work's ('PCaW') Best Practice Guide3.
+It has been agreed following consultation with the Trade Union and Staff Consultation Forum.